AmaniTechnologiesLtd/Public-IOS-SDK/README.md

         //do whatever when no internet connection
     }
     func onEvent(name: String, Parameters: [String]?, type: String) {
+    	/*
     	//type // Type returns list of EventType
-	//name // Name returns name of document.
-(If there is more than one document, it returns title of the button that is clicked.)
+	//name // Amani Event Name.
+If there is more than one document, returns the type of that document group else returns the type of the document (the document type returns to you according to Amani standards).

-	//parameter // Parameter returns response of upload. print("log : \(name), \(Parameters), \(type)")
+	//parameter // Parameter returns Response, Error of upload.
+			If there is available it shows which step (like "0" front, "1" back) (log: "XXX_SG_0", ["Continuebtn","0"], "buttonpressed" )
+	*/
+        print("log : \(name), \(Parameters), \(type)")
     }
     func onKYCSuccess(CustomerId: Int) {